hyperledger-archives/fabric/docs/Openchain API.md

 }
 ```

-The build/deploy process will take a little time as the docker image is being created.
+**Note:** The build/deploy process will take a little time as the docker image is being created.
 The response, containing the encoded payload, will be quite large.

 #### State